Reasons for Procedure

 - You will progress from a clear liquid, to a bland, low-fiber diet, to your regular diet after about 6-8 weeks.

-- Alert your physicians and pharmacist that you cannot take medicines that are considered time-released or time-sustained.
+- Alert your physicians and pharmacist that you cannot take medications that are considered time-released or time-sustained.

 - Do not use laxatives, because postcolostomy stools are usually quite liquid.

-- Drink eight, 8-ounce glasses of liquid daily as extra fluids will be lost in your stool.
+- Drink plenty of liquid daily as extra fluids will be lost in your stool.

 - You will need to practice good skin care of the area around the stoma.
 This will help to prevent inflammation and infection.